Sorebit/archdrgn/README.md

 - `node index [username]`

 ### Todo
+- Map exploration
 - Figure out how to check if dragon was sent on mission
 - Quest timing
-- Map exploration
 - Feeding
 - Note down items dropped by each monster
 - Stop caring about this game; start caring about exams

 ## Notes
-This bot and game serves me only as a learning framework.
+This bot and game serves me only as a learning framework.1

 **Fishing**
 - If nothing catched, server has some internal php error.
 Response then looks like this: